 We spent a season shoveling commitments off our plate.
 We sold some rental properties.
 We changed plans, quit things (sometimes good things!) and gained some margin back in our lives.

 Simplifying is an attractive word these days.
-There’s a reason that decluttering books are all the rage!
+There’s a reason that decluttering books and blog posts are so popular!

 It’s as though something in our soul longs for more clarity, more time, less stuff, less clutter.

 Here’s a little factoid for you: The word “priority” comes from Latin, and it only exists in the singular.
 (Meaning ONE priority) It wasn’t until more recent years that we’ve developed the idea of plural “priorities.”

 A sign of the times, perhaps?
 Maybe this mirrors our over-scheduled lives and lengthy to-do lists.

 I would go so far as to say, when we have multiple “priorities,” we are much more likely to fail at ALL of them.
 Would you agree?